Finding the Best Places to Retire Since 2006!

-Named for rapids along the river, this is a clean, well-tended city with a varied economic base, and it serves as a hub not only for eastern Idaho but also for western Wyoming.
+Named for rapids along the river, this is a clean, well-managed city with a varied economic base, and it serves as a hub not only for eastern Idaho but also for western Wyoming.
 A beautiful greenbelt meanders along the Snake River, and the downtown is a nice mix of trendy shops, established retailers and office buildings.
 It is also home to a Saturday's farmers' market, art shows and concerts.
 The city's neighborhoods are not clearly defined, but the original section of town, on the east side of the river, has homes from the 1930s and later, many having been restored to their original state.
 Neighborhoods on the west side of the river date from the 1960s and continue to grow.
 New retail and residential centers include Taylors Crossing and Snake River Landing.

 Residents also enjoy the Tautphaus Park Zoo, the Idaho Falls Symphony, the Repertory Artists' Theatre, the Willard Arts Center and the historic Colonial Theatre, which hosts music and theater performances.
 Outdoor recreation beckons at every turn, with fishing along the river particularly popular.
 Yellowstone National Park and Grand Teton National Park are just two hours away by car.